At less than 10 km from village Kugti, began what’s otherwise known as the ‘second-largest sanctuary in the state of Himachal Pradesh’.

 My trip to Kugti happened during a one-week trip with Explore The Unexplored.
 Read about my 1-day Dalhousie itinerary (exploring Dalhousie, Khajjiar & more) with them.
 That was day 1.
 Day 2 included visiting a local village & the Anan temple/waterfall.
 Kugti was on day 5 of the trip.

 I, along with Anil (the local point of contact for a trip with Explore The Unexplored) started in our Alto 800 at 7 in the morning.
-It felt just as quiet as a Monday morning for a trip to Bharmour to Kugti journey should feel like.
+It felt just as quiet as a Monday morning for a trip from Bharmour to Kugti journey should feel like.

 Also Read: Other Places to Visit In & Near Bharmour